gvwilson/fiction/iffy/index.md

 "Executive override,"
 the governor said crisply.
-"Please don't make me regret this."
+"Please don't make me regret this, Mister Wales."

 Everything happened very quickly after that.
 One Marine opened the door